precisely/bioinformatics/README.md

 in that directory.

-In order to build a new image, clone this repository then run 'docker build .'
+In order to build a new image, clone this repository then run

+'docker build -t image_name:tag .'

-'.' signifies current directory.
-Replace the dot with the path to the bioinformatics directory, which contains the desired Dockerfile.
+'.' argument signifies current directory.
+If necessary, replace the dot with the path to the bioinformatics directory, which contains the desired Dockerfile.
+The -t flag allows you to name and tag the new image. image_name and tag are not required, but if you don't give the image a tag it will automatically use 'latest'.

+In order to start a container and run tests use:

+'docker run -it image_name /bin/bash'

+The -it flag will connect STDOut to your terminal as well as allow you to use a shell inside the container by adding the '/bin/bash' arg after your image_name.
+To exit the container enter the following command into the docker shell:

+'exit'